glguy/irc-core/README.md

 Client Features
 ===============

+* All views and transformation are dynamic and don't change the underlying model.
 * Subsequent joins and parts fold into one line and do not scroll chat messages off the screen
 * Ignore support that folds ignored messages into the joins and parts.
 Toggle it off to see previously hidden messages
 * Detailed view to see all the messages in a channel in full detail with hostmask and timestamp (F2)
-* Nick tab completion
+* Context sensitive tab completion
-* New message notification
-* View ban, quiet, invex, and exception lists
+* Searchable ban, quiet, invex, and exception view separate from chat messages
+* Searchable user list, detailed view shows full hostmasks
 * WYSIWYG mIRC formatting input
+* Multi-line editing
+* Dynamic, in-place message searching
 * Chanserv integration
-* Each user's nick is assigned a consistent color, when a user's nick is rendered in a chat message it uses that same color.
+* Nicknames in chat messages are colored to match messages from that nickname
 * Support for /STATUSMSG/ messages (messages only voice or op users can see)
 * Run commands upon connection
-* Ban lists don't obstruct chat messages
-* Ban list and user list are searchable
+* Command macros
 * CERTFP and SASL authentication
+* Split-screen view
+* Configurable color palette

 TLS
 ===